 Learning how to save money isn't always easy, but it's an essential life skill!
 However, it can be difficult to save your income like you should if you don’t know how to do it correctly.
 Saving 50% of your income may seem difficult, but more people are doing it than you might think, and here’s how.

 How to Save Money – How to Save 50% of Your Income

 Why should you save 50% of your income?
-It's the best way to save money for retirement, vacation and to pay off debt.
+It's the best way to save money for retirement, and vacation, and to pay off debt.

 It can be nearly impossible to save 50% of your income if you have a lot of debt.
-An easy way to save 50% of your income is to lower your debt.
+Lowering your debt is an easy way to save 50% of your income.
 Pay off as much debt as you possibly can.
 Although this may take some time, imagine how bittersweet it will be to reduce your debt and save that money.
 Make sure to learn how to start eliminating debt.

 This is probably one of the most important parts of saving your income.
 Living on less than you make is super important.
-For example, if you make $2,000 a month, but have a $1800 house payment, that is living beyond your means.
+For example, if you make $2,000 a month, but have an $1800 house payment, living beyond your means.
 If you are living beyond your means, you really need to take a step back and make some changes.